VarchasvH/air-quality-etl-databricks/README.md

 # Air Quality ETL Pipeline

 ## Overview
 This project builds an end-to-end ETL pipeline that processes real-time air quality data from 490 monitoring stations across India.
-Using data from data.gov.in (Bihar State Pollution Control Board), the pipeline transforms raw pollutant measurements into analytics-ready datasets for calculating AQI scores, identifying pollution hotspots, and ranking stations by air quality levels.
+Using data from data.gov.in, the pipeline transforms raw pollutant measurements into analytics-ready datasets for calculating AQI scores, identifying pollution hotspots, and ranking stations by air quality levels.

 ## Architecture